therishabh/salesforce-lwc/README.md

 **lwc:dom="manual"** </br>
 Add this directive to a native HTML element to attach an HTML element as a child.

-_**Replace capital letter with small letter and prefixed with hyphen**_ <br/>
-Try to avoid continuous capital letters in your component name.

 ## Setter Method
 This method is use to modified the data coming from parent component.
 If Object is passed as data to setter, to mutate the object we have to create a shallow copy.